Mollie API: simple & powerful

-- A consumer on your website decides to checkout.
+- A customer on your website decides to checkout.

 Your website creates a payment on the Mollie platform by calling the Mollie API with the amount, a payment description and a URL we should

-redirect the consumer to after the payment is made.
+redirect the customer to after the payment is made.

 The API responds with the unique

 links.paymentUrlfor the newly created payment.
-Your website stores the id, links it to the customers order and redirects the consument to the
+Your website stores the id, links it to the customer's order and redirects the customer to the

 paymentUrlfrom the Mollie API response.
 This is the URL to the payment screen for this specific payment.

-- The consumer reaches the Mollie Checkout, chooses a payment method and makes the payment.
+- The customer reaches the Mollie Checkout, chooses a payment method and makes the payment.
 This process is entirely taken care of by Mollie.
 You don't need to do anything here.